trailofbits/deepstate-test-suite/README.md

 This is ideal for developers who want to:

 * Perform A/B benchmarking with DeepState-powered tools.
-* Discover and/or reproduce bugs with DeepState-powered fuzzers / symbolic executors.
+* Discover and/or reproduce bugs with DeepState analysis executors.
 * Measure performance and "fuzzer diversity" with ensemble-based fuzzing.

 ## Available Tests